phenotypic/ATACseq-Processor/README.md

 ## Prerequisites

-You must have `python3` installed.
-You will need to install any other outstanding requirements:

 | Command | Installation |
 | --- | --- |
 | `fastqc`, `bowtie2`, `samtools`, `bioawk`, `bedtools` | Install via [brew](https://brew.sh) by running `brew install fastqc bowtie2 samtools bioawk bedtools` |